 If you are there just to enjoy the nature and do not have time or inclination to walk all upto the higest point then you walk just half a kilometre into the jungle, along the already paved way and can choose your own spot near the waterfall, view of hurtling waterfall, jumping over the boulders, breaking into diamond like sparkling drops is very refreshing.
 On this spot waterfall turns into a stream and across the path walks into the green paddy fields below.
 The green trees on its bank bend down to kiss now lazily flowing stream and almost form a cozy, protective shelter for it.
 The fresh paddy blades stand erect, as if in attention imparting a welcome salute to the stream, which travels all the way from pinnacles of hills down to this part to meet the fields.
 There is another mighty waterfall, rather the very first at the entrance to the wilderness, even prior to the flight of stairs to cave.
 Here the water runs down in steps, it is safe enough even for small kids to play and splash, you can sit on any of the rocks and get drenched by nature's blessings.

 Then there are bhaja caves, the flight of stairs upto these buddhist caves is neither very steep nor too high.one can easily cover that much of distance.there is one main chaitya hall with stupa at the inner most end.this one might not be as grand and magnificient as the chaitya hall of nearby karla caves but it's austere beauty has it's own rugged charm.
-The carvings on piller at one side of entrace is still intact, the adjacent stairs lead to the top of caves, from where the sprawling panoramic beauty is breathtaking, the chaitya hall on both the sides is flanked
+The carvings on piller at one side of entrace is still intact, the adjacent stairs lead to the top of caves, from where the sprawling panoramic beauty is breathtaking, the chaitya hall on both the sides is flanked by small meditation chambers of buddhist monks.

 Moving forward we find five or six stupas, these stupas are approximately five to six feet in height.
 Why these stupas were erected under open sky at close proximity to each other is not known but they recall the quiet and reverberating presence of monks there.